 When Project Fi rolled out their global unlimited plan, I almost could not believe it.
 An end to all my internet problems?
 I decided to sign up and give it a try.

 As soon as I completed the activation process, I transferred the SIM card to my Samsung Galaxy phone.
-It worked a charm and the internet immediately connected (via the T-Mobile network).
+It worked like a charm and the internet immediately connected (via the T-Mobile network).

 I have been using Project Fi for a while now without any issues, in multiple countries.
 I usually get a 4G signal before even leaving the plane, tethering also works really well.
 Needless to say, I am very happy!